-The Campus Y is a collaborative space that unites students, staff, faculty, and community partners in the pursuit of social justice.
+The Campus Y is a collaborative space that unites students, staff, faculty, and community partners in the pursuit of social justice both locally and globally.
 It is a great place to tailor your passion into meaningful work that crystallizes who you are and what you stand for.

-Join the Campus Y's 2,000+ student members and tackle today's most pressing social justice challenges, such as immigrant and refugee rights, educational inequity, food insecurity, community advocacy and inclusion, and more!
+Join the Campus Y's 2,000+ student members and tackle today's most pressing social justice challenges, such as immigrant and refugee rights, educational inequity, food security, public health, community advocacy and inclusion, mutual aid, and more!

-In addition to the Campus Y's 32 student-run social justice committees, there are three specialized staff-led programs offered through the Campus Y:
+In addition to the Campus Y's over 20 active student-run social justice committees, there are three specialized staff-led programs offered through the Campus Y:

-- The Global Gap Year Fellowship provides financial support to a select group of rising first-years and juniors who defer admission to work, travel, and undertake public service abroad. - The Bonner Leaders Program allows work-study-eligible first-years to earn money while working with local nonprofits in roles of increasing responsibility for the course of their four years at Carolina. - · Finally, CUBE, a social innovation accelerator, helps teams grow and accelerate startups that address social challenges locally and internationally.
+- The Global Gap Year Fellowship provides financial support to a select group of rising first-years and juniors who defer admission to work, travel, and undertake public service abroad. - The Bonner Leaders Program allows work-study-eligible first-years to earn money while working with local nonprofits in roles of increasing responsibility for the course of their four years at Carolina. - Finally, CUBE Social Innovation coaching, helps teams grow and accelerate startups that address social challenges locally and internationally.